Ellouzlab/Plasmid_reconstructor/README.md

 `conda env create -f environment.yml -n plas`
 `conda activate plas`

-## Usage
+## Usage (_Pantoea agglomerans_ only)
 1. Begin by downloading the databases using the initialize_db.py script.
-`python initialize_db.py`
+`python initialize_db.py -t <your_num_threads>`
+2. Use Plasmid_recon.py on your fasta file.
+`python Plasmid_recon.py -i INPUT_FASTA   -o OUTPUT_DIR -t NUM_OF_THREADS (optional) `

-Note: if you are not searching for Pantoea agglomerans plasmids, you need to provide a chromosome from your species of interest.
+Note: if you are not searching for Pantoea agglomerans plasmids, you need to provide a chromosome from your species of interest, and run
+`makeblastdb -dbtype nucl -in your_chromosome_fasta -out your_location`

+Use the `--chromdb` flags for usage of Plasmid_reconstructor.py

+## Testing Performance
+1. Create artificially fragmented genomes
+`python genome_frag.py -i Test_dataset -n NUM_FRAGS -o OUTDIR`

+2. Run Plasmid_recon.py individually on fragmented genomes and see performance

+Note: An automated method to assess performance is being developed and will be available soon.

+## Options
+To see option available for any program, please run the following:
+`python Program_name.py -h`